andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

  * no subtraction
  * everything has an _explicit_ co-efficient

-Both are easy to remedy, as you will see
+Both are easy to remedy, as you can see

 $$12 - zx -13y + 12x - zx^2 - yx + yzx + y^2 =$$

 $$= 12 + (-1)zx + (-13)y + 12x + (-1)zx^2 + (-1)yx + 1yzx + 1y^2$$

-Which that uner our belt, its a nice check-point to state explicitly everything you need to have in place to have a polynomial in the _Standard Form_:
+Which that under our belt, its a nice check-point to state explicitly everything you need to have in place to have a polynomial in the _Standard Form_:

  * it is the sum of monimials
  * where each monomial is the product of a number (the co-efficient) and of powers of different letters
  * and where all similar monomials are collected

-## Tricks Arising
+## Tricks Arising (Pt.
+1)
 Now we have everything in Standard Form, we can get to the exciting parts - the tricks.
+(Or the frst part anyway, we also have a second set later.)

 ### Adding Two Polynomials in Standard Form
-Simply add the co-efficients do similar terms.
+Simply add the co-efficients of similar terms.
 If the resulting co-efficient is zero, the corresponding term vanishes.

 $$(1x + (-1)y) + (1y + (-2)x + 1z) = $$